MCM is a leader in the early intervention space and a main priority for us is to prevent homelessness from occurring in the first place.

 Melbourne Gateway Reconnect is based in and serves Melbourne CBD.

 Referrals to these services can be accepted from young people, family members, community agencies, other Reconnect services, schools, police, Centrelink, Child First services and Child Protection services.

 Homelessness can affect anyone, so education and awareness in the community is an important step towards prevention.

 By raising awareness and promoting the support that’s available, we hope to stop the cycle in its tracks and intervene sooner.

 Frontyard Youth Services is a 24-hour crisis accommodation centre in the CBD offering trauma-informed support to people aged 12 to 25.

 Passionate about raising awareness, Frontyard works with schools to educate students on homelessness.

-Ongoing support is also available that covers education and employment, health and wellbeing, living skills development and legal assistance.
+Ongoing support is also available that covers education & employment, health & wellbeing, living skills development & legal assistance.